AtvouzX/Job-Finder/README.md

 # JobFinder

-JobFinder is a small job search web application built with React + TypeScript on the frontend and a Node.js + Express backend.
+JobFinder is a job search web application built with React + TypeScript on the frontend and a Node.js + Express backend.
 It uses Supabase as the database/backend-as-a-service for storing company and job data.
 The UI uses shadcn/ui and Tailwind CSS.
 It also supports PWA features via Vite PWA plugin.

-This README is meant to help you run the project locally, learn about the tech stack, and understand the API endpoints the backend provides.

 ## Table of Contents
 - About